 Send us your application materials:

 - Application for graduate admissions.
 Please note that if you do not have a Social Security Number, you can simply leave that field blank.

 - Evidence of your Grade Point Average.
 If you have completed undergraduate coursework in the US, we will need to see official transcripts from these institutions.
-If any part of your undergraduate education was undertaken outside of the US, then we will also need to see evidence of the Grade Point Average (GPA) equivalent from that course work.
+If any part of your undergraduate education was undertaken outside of the US, then we will also need to see evidence of the Grade Point Average (GPA) equivalent from that coursework.
 This may need to be evaluated by an external source (see the International Admissions page and scroll to the bottom for the external evaluation contact list).
-For those who have individual requirements on how the GPA equivalent is obtained, we will work with the graduate programs on this.
+For those who have individual requirements on how the GPA equivalent is obtained, we will work with the graduate programs.